 The legal system can be complicated, and as a victim of someone else’s negligence, it is important to have someone who is capable of guiding you through the process, standing up to insurance companies and defense attorneys, and willing to take your case all the way to trial if necessary.

-What to do when your attorney ignores you
+What can I do when my attorney ignores me?

 Lawyers have an obligation to inform and consult with their clients.
 Rule 1.4(3) of the Washington Rules for Professional Conduct requires a lawyer to keep his client reasonably informed about the status of the pending matter.
 Rule 1.4(4) requires a lawyer to promptly comply with her client’s reasonable requests for information.
 Attorneys have an obligation to keep their client informed and consult them regarding the status of the case.

 While an attorney has the authority to make strategic decisions, their ultimate role is to advise the client.
 A client has the ultimate power to make decisions regarding resolution in the case.
 If you feel like your lawyer is ignoring you, make sure you clearly document in phone calls and emails what you want them to do.
 Knowing what to do when your attorney ignores you is essential in order for you to proceed to the next steps.
 You can also consult the Washington Bar to seek their assistance in mediating the dispute.

 If the behavior continues, it may be necessary to report them to the Washington Bar, and seek new counsel.

 What can I do if my lawyer is not communicating with me?

 Lawyers must always make all reasonable efforts to communicate with their clients.
 Failure to communicate is the biggest complaint clients have with their attorneys and the largest source of Bar complaints.
 If your lawyer is not responding to emails, this is highly unprofessional and should be reported to the bar if an effort to communicate regularly isn’t made.